KWOR

 KWOR (1340 AM) is a radio station broadcasting a talk radio format.
 It is licensed to Worland, Wyoming, United States.
 The station is currently owned by the Big Horn Radio Network, a division of Legend Communications of Wyoming, LLC, and features programming from FOX News Radio, Westwood One and CBS Radio.

 KWOR, KKLX and KVGL studios are located at 1340 Radio Drive, Worland.
 The KWOR transmitter and tower are at the studios.

 History

-The station signed on in 1946 as KWOR, operating on 1490 kHz.

-On October 1, 2008, KWOR changed their format from oldies to talk.
-In 2016, the station added an FM translator on 104.7, broadcasting to the Worland area.
+KWOR first signed on the air in 1946.
+By the early 1950s, the station was an affiliate of the American Broadcasting Company (ABC) network.
+It was also a key member of the regional Wyoming Cowboy Network, a group of stations organized to provide comprehensive news coverage across the state.
+The station programs a talk radio format.
+The station is owned by Legend Communications of Wyoming, LLC.
+It also operates an FM translator on 104.7 MHz.